skewie/azure-blob-storage-exporter/README.md

 # azure-blob-storage-exporter

-This is a simple server that scrapes azure blob container stats and exports them via HTTP for Prometheus consumption.
+prometheus exporter for azure blob storage lists blobs in given container with their size in bytes and creation time in unix timestamp

 ## Getting Started